mpoffald/sharpy/docs/development.rst

 There is a little bit of setup you need to do to get the sharpy test suite running on your local machine.
-This setup mostly involves installing some development/testing tools as well as configuring the test suite so that it knows what it needs to know about your GetCheddar account.
+This setup mostly involves installing some development/testing tools as well as configuring the test suite so that it knows what it needs to know about your Cheddar account.

 Getting the code